judgepyc/library-test/README.md

-# Library API - Qualification Work
+# Library API - Test Task

 REST API for a mobile book library application developed on Laravel 10/11.